RodGuarneros/images_classification_Deep_Learning_Model/README.md

 The dataset contains 43 different classes of signs.

+What is amazing is the accuracy shown by the model (almost 0.99).
+The F1 score is also very high: 0.98.

 Having in mind the architecture of convolutional linear neural networks.
 The elements are simple: